vanda/vam-fractal/src/components/base/typography/readme.md

 # V&A Typography - Spiller

-All functions, mixins, etc. referred to below are found in `src/components/base/typography/_typography.scss`

 ## Font family

 The V&A font is called Spiller.
-The font family can be referenced by the SASS function `fontFamily()`:
+The font family can be referenced by the Sass function `fontFamily()`:

 ```sass
 .foo {